rohan-paul/Awesome-JavaScript-Interviews/Node-Express/bcrypt-How-it-works.md

+## Fist, What is password hashing?

+hash("hello") = 2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824
+hash("hbllo") = 58756879c05c68dfac9866712fad6a93f8146f337a69afe7dd238f3364946366
+hash("waltz") = c0e81794384491161f1777c232bc6bd9ec38f616560b120fda8e90f383853542

+Hash algorithms are one way functions.
+They turn any amount of data into a fixed-length "fingerprint" that cannot be reversed.
+They also have the property that if the input changes by even a tiny bit, the resulting hash is completely different (see the example above).
+This is great for protecting passwords, because we want to store passwords in a form that protects them even if the password file itself is compromised, but at the same time, we need to be able to verify that a user's password is correct.

+The general workflow for account registration and authentication in a hash-based account system is as follows:

+1> The user creates an account.

+2> Their password is hashed and stored in the database.
+At no point is the plain-text (unencrypted) password ever written to the hard drive.

+3> When the user attempts to login, the hash of the password they entered is checked against the hash of their real password (retrieved from the database).

+4> If the hashes match, the user is granted access.
+If not, the user is told they entered invalid login credentials.

+5> Steps 3 and 4 repeat every time someone tries to login to their account.

 ### bcrypt works in 2 steps, first genSalt and then hash the password with that salt

 ### The regular steps are >> Generate the salt first (if err throw err else give me the salt)